opnsrce/opnsrce.github.io/_posts/2012-02-06-extjs-4-uncaught-typeerror-cannot-call-method-substring-of-undefined-ext-all-debug-line-4384.md

 title: 'ExtJS 4: Uncaught TypeError: Cannot call method &#8216;substring&#8217; of undefined ext-all-debug line 4384'
 date: 2012-02-06T00:00:13+00:00
 author: Levi Hackwith
-excerpt: |
-  When working with ExtJS 4, you'll often run into ambiguous error message like this one:

-  Uncaught TypeError: Cannot call method 'substring' of undefined

-  ext-all-debug.js line 4384

-  I recently ran into this while coding up an Ext application for another blog post, and I thought I'd share with you its root cause and solution.
 layout: post
 categories:
   - Programming / Web Development